ibm-cloud-docs/monitoring/pricing.md

 The alert notification is generated as follows:
 1. Every hour, if the number of containers per node in a tier changes, a custom event is generated.
-2. The alert condition checks for any custom events that inform about changes in the number of containers.
-If it finds an event where the number of containers in a tier increases or decreases from the last time the usage was calculated, it sends a notification.
+2. The alert condition checks for any custom events that inform about changes in the number of containers per node.
+If it finds an event where the number of containers in a tier increases from the last time the usage was calculated, it sends a notification.

 The frequency of the alert is once every hour.
 For a fluctuating node, the frequency of the alert is at most every two hours.

-Notice that the alert is only generated if a node moves between *Basic* tier, *Pro* tier, and *Advanced* tier.
+Notice that the alert is only generated if a node moves from *Basic* tier to *Pro* tier or to *Advanced* tier.

 ### Examples